Splint3r7/web/_posts/BugBounty/2019-07-01-RFI_LFI_writeup.md

 ## EXPLOIT CASE /5 - SSRF

 As from the exploit case (Limited RFI), we can see that we can include external urls.
 I tried using other schemas such as dict://, sftp://, tftp://, file://, ldap://, Gopher://, Tried few other tricks as well like gopher http, gopher http back connect but nothing seems to be working except https://.
 I could only do a PORT scan with it.
-If you want to check SSRF in details https://github.com/swisskyrepo/PayloadsAllTheThings/tree/master/Server%20Side%20Request%20Forgery is for you.
+If you want to check SSRF in details link:  https://github.com/swisskyrepo/PayloadsAllTheThings/tree/master/Server%20Side%20Request%20Forgery is for you.
 Let's jump into the LFI vulnerability section since SSRF was limited and boring, wasn't able to do much with it.

 <img src="https://github.com/Splint3r7/web/raw/master/assets/images/BugBountyImages/ssrf_request.png" alt="">